CodeShrek/PrediCT/README.md

 ### 🚧 Next Steps
 - Project 3 (task3)implementation
--

 ## 🚧 Ongoing Work

-* 🔄 Project 1: Heart Segmentation (top priority)- completed can be viewed in TASK_1 folder alogn with its report
 * 🔄 Project 3: NCCT ↔ CCTA Registration(in progress)

----